What’s in This Article

 Food and Wine Pairing

-Visit Robert Mondavi, Domaine Carneros, or Stag’s Leap to sample distinct terroirs and bring those lessons to table at farm-to-table kitchens that highlight seasonal produce.
+Visit Robert Mondavi, Domaine Carneros, or Stag’s Leap to sample distinct terroirs and bring those lessons to farm-to-table kitchens that highlight seasonal produce.
 Wander vineyards or ride the Vine Trail between tastings.
 Let a hot air balloon view reset your palate and priorities.
 Everyday pairings teach you to choose what moves you, pair boldly, and leave rules behind.

 Sonoma County: Vineyards, Towns, and Coastal Stops

-Though only about 70 miles from Oakland, Sonoma County feels like a world away.
+About 70 miles from Oakland, Sonoma County feels like a world away.
 Rolling vineyards, charming small towns, and windswept coastal stops invite exploration.
 You move through patchwork hills where sustainable vineyards produce expressive wines and farmers steward the land.

 Festivals punctuate the year, celebrating harvests, oysters, and community.
 Join in, taste freely, and let the rhythm loosen your pace.
 The coast here offers dramatic viewpoints without the crowds, a place to stand and reset.
 Sonoma gives you choices: deliberate sipping, active movement, or spontaneous market finds, all designed to free your day and bring a simpler, fuller sense of joy.